bbc/audio-orchestrator/Readme.md

 ## Releases and versions

+Pull requests should update the main package.json version and run `npm install && npm run credits` to ensure this is used throughout.
+Changelog.md should also be manually updated.

-A [GitHub action](.github/workflows/build.yml) automatically attaches built installers to a draft release when a PR is merged into the main branch, and a draft release with the tag name `v${version}` matching the package.json version exists.
+A [GitHub action](.github/workflows/build.yml) automatically builds mac and windows installers on pushes to the main branch.
+These must then be manually checked and attached to a GitHub release.

 NB apps built this way are not signed or notarized by Apple/Microsoft and may require additional authorization to run.
-This is the same as with the MakerBox installers distributed previously.

 ## History